cloudify-cosmo/docs.getcloudify.org/content/working_with/integration/jenkins-plugin.md

 ## Installation

 At the moment, this plugin is not available through Jenkins' official plugins repository.
-To install the plugin, download the HPI file from the "releases" section and install it via Jenkins' "Advanced" panel in the "Manage Plugins" section.
+To install the plugin, download the HPI file from the [releases section](https://github.com/cloudify-cosmo/jenkins-cloudify-plugin/releases) and install it via Jenkins' "Advanced" panel in the "Manage Plugins" section.

 ## Configuration